Post detection audit and assessment: introduction

 - the revenue evaded is recovered, and

-- as commercial users of oil become aware that HM Revenue & Customs are likely to make an assessment for duty if they are caught misusing rebated oil, the financial incentive to do so will be diminished and fraud will reduce.
+- as commercial users of oil become aware that HMRC are likely to make an assessment for duty if they are caught misusing rebated oil, the financial incentive to do so will be diminished and fraud will reduce.

-Successful completion of these cases depends on cooperation and communication between SI and Local Compliance.
-Officers also need to be mindful of adopting a collaborative approach in these cases and considering eg VAT, direct tax implications.
+Successful completion of these cases depends on cooperation and communication between FIS and ISBC.
+Officers also need to be mindful of adopting a collaborative approach in these cases and considering eg VAT or direct tax implications.

 Roles and responsibilities